DjangoGirls/organizer-manual/website/README.md

 * `partners`: sponsors list.
 * `footer`: links to social media and Code of Conduct.

-You can reorder those section by using arrows in the `position` column.
+You can reorder those sections by using their arrows in the `position` column.
 Don't forget to save your modifications by clicking on the `Save` at the bottom of this page.

 To filter sections connected to one event in particular:
 * Click on the `Page` drop-down menu.